shazi1997/Slack-to-Spiceworks-automation/README.md

 # Slack-to-Spiceworks-Automation

 ## Project Overview
-As it is impractical for users to log into a ticketing system every time they have an issue, I therefore built a IT helpdesk request form on Slack in which the users fills out and that automatically creates a ticket to Spiceworks Cloud via the Gmail API.
+As it is impractical for users to log into a ticketing system every time they encounter an issue, I therefore built a IT helpdesk request form on Slack in which the users fills out and that automatically creates a ticket to Spiceworks Cloud via the Gmail API.
 This automation ensures all IT requests are captured with consistent metadata (like Asset Tags) rather than being lost in chat threads.

 ## Technology Stack
 * **Slack Workflow Builder**: To create the user-facing intake form.